 What is the evidence for the effectiveness and safety of yoga in RA?

-Although Yoga is now widely practiced in the West, and often to address the health and well-being of persons living with chronic disease, there have been only a limited number of randomized, controlled trials to evaluate its effectiveness in RA.
-These studies have generally included small numbers of patients and have been limited in terms of study design.
-Therefore, on the basis of existing evidence, it is difficult to make any definitive conclusions concerning the effectiveness of yoga in relieving symptoms of RA.
-However, when practiced carefully and under proper supervision, yoga does appear to be safe for patients with RA.2
+Although yoga is now widely practiced in the West, and often to address the health and well-being of persons living with chronic disease, there have been a limited number of randomized, controlled trials to evaluate its effectiveness in RA.
+Based on the available data, yoga seems possibly effective in reducing pain and inflammation from RA, and some research has indicated it may also help improve psychosocial symptoms as well.
+When practiced carefully and under proper supervision, yoga appears to be safe for patients with RA.2-4

 Resources for starting yoga

 If you are interested in trying yoga, talk to your doctor first to get his or her OK.
 Your doctor may know of a yoga instructor in your area who is experienced in teaching yoga to individuals with RA and who can make adaptations in postures and exercises to accommodate any physical limitation you may have.